-23. Note that you could also click on the "Copy" button appearing in each player line (circled in green) but using "Copy All" is much more convenient especially when loading multiple players.
+24. Note that you could also click on the "Copy" button appearing in each player line (circled in green) but using "Copy All" is much more convenient especially when loading multiple players.

-24. When you use "Copy All", and you specified an initialization option that will erase any of the current contents, you will get a single pop-up confirmation dialog listing all the assigned players warning that the content specified on the Copy and Check tab will be deleted.
+25. When you use "Copy All", and you specified an initialization setting that will erase any of the current contents, you will get a single pop-up confirmation dialog listing all the assigned players warning that the current content will be deleted.
 If this is acceptable, click "Yes" to continue; otherwise, you can click "No" (don't delete anything but continue the copy - this not recommended), or "Cancel" (halt the process).
 When using the individual "Copy" button per player, a pop-up dialog is displayed for each player separately (another reason to use "Copy All"!).

-25. Once the actual copy completes, if requested in the project, SaberCopy performs a compare of the project against the selected players.
+26. Once the actual copy completes, if requested in the project, SaberCopy performs a compare of the project against the selected players.
 If they match, the line for that player will turn green and the final message will be "Complete".
 If they do not match (for some reason), the line for the player will be red and the final message will probably be "Unmatched".
-For details on researching the cause of "Unmatched", see 10: File verification.
+For details on researching the cause of "Unmatched", see 9: File verification.

-Note: the slight difference in overall message size as reported for the folder on the hard drive vs. the players is due to the difference in file storage between the two devices - hard drive (NTFS) vs player (FAT32).
+\Note: the slight difference in overall message size as reported for the folder on the hard drive vs. the players is due to the difference in file storage between the two devices - hard drive (NTFS) vs player (FAT32).
 The difference between the 2 players is likely due to differences in the memory chips of each player.

-26. Disconnect the players and test each to see that the audio plays as expected.
+27. Disconnect the players and test each to see that the audio plays as expected.